IsThisAnExpert/climate_bot/README.md

 ## What it does

-1. Parses a manully curated list of experts an assigns a credibility score following this equation {see *credibility score* below}.
+1. Parses a manually curated list of experts an assigns a credibility score following this equation {see *credibility score* below}.
 2. Populates a MariaDB database with relevant tweet information {description}
 3. Hears a twitter stream for any tweet with the `@IsThisAnExpert` mention.
 4. Calclulates the credibility score for the tweet of the user calling the bot.